 This course has an uncommonly long list of prerequisite courses: 2 semesters of General Chemistry, 2 semesters of Organic Chemistry, one semester of Introductory Biology, and one semester of Cellular and Molecular Biology.
 And we really will build explicitly and implicitly on material from all of those courses.
-To underscore the importance of those prerequisites and to ensure that you learned material from those courses that is fundamental to this one, you will be required to pass a Fundamentals Test in order to pass this course.
-Your score on the Fundamentals Test will not be reflected in your final course grade, and the test will be offered weekly for eight weeks so that you have ample opportunity to solidify your knowledge and demonstrate to me that you have mastered the fundamental concepts you will need to build on in this course.
+To underscore the importance of those prerequisites and to ensure that you learned material from those courses that is fundamental to this course, you will take a Fundamentals Test as an element of this course.
+Although your score on the Fundamentals Test will not be reflected in your final course grade, failure to achieve a score of at least 70% on the Fundamentals Test will result in a grade penalty of 18% of the possible points for this class.
+This penalty will prevent you from receiving a grade above a B- for this course.
+Because I place such a high value on your competency with this material, the test will be offered weekly for eight weeks so that you have ample opportunity to solidify your knowledge and multiple chances to demonstrate to me that you have mastered the fundamental concepts you will need to build on in this course.
+Note, however, that while I'll give you lots of opportunities to re-take the test, it will be up to you to take the initiative to do so.
 The second-to-last page of this Syllabook provides a list of the concept areas you will be responsible for.